ATECoder/dn.vi.ivi/docs/ttm/TTM Instrument Guide.md

 ```
 Where 'S:' indicates when the failed contact check was done.
 This could be either 'S:' before starting the measurement sequence, 'I:' before taking the initial resistance measurement, 'T:' before taking the thermal transient measurement or 'F:' before taking the final resistance measurement,

-'r:' signifies the measurement resistance, which exceeds the maximum DUT resistance (e.g., 1000 Ω) these is set for these measurements.
+'r:' signifies the measurement resistance, which exceeds the maximum DUT resistance (e.g., 1000 &#937;) these is set for these measurements.

 The bottom row displays the high and low leads resistances as measured by the instrument.